 were not ready.
 The new apparatus was not tried (tested) until

-new members of Engine
+new members of the paid force were:

 first style of breast badge worn by members of the career department